featherbear/tutoring-unsw-21t2-cs6443-cs6843/.slidesData/content/week5.md

 > Think back to HaaS

 * Only access to `kb` from `haas`
-* We could send metwprl requests that appeared to originate from the `haas` server
+* We could send network requests that appeared to originate from the `haas` server
 * Corporate / internal network?

 ---